IevaSku/hello-world/README.md

 # hello-world
 It´s my new project
-I¨m Lituanais girl, trying to learn programming - the future ñanguage.
-English - what?
+I¨m Lituanais girl, trying to learn programming - the future language.